Property Tax System

 Property Rights Policy Advisory Group Report

-This is a work group of Indiana Farm Bureau members with knowledge, experience and interest in issues affecting the property rights of members.
+The Property Rights Policy Advisory Group is a work group of Indiana Farm Bureau members with knowledge, experience and interest in issues affecting the property rights of members.
 The policy advisory group is designed to investigate complicated property rights issues and provide detailed input for the policy development process.
-The group initially met on Nov.
-22, 2013 to organize and to begin analyzing specific property rights issues affecting agriculture.
-Property rights protection has been an integral part of Farm Bureau’s beliefs since its inception.
-The policy advisory group will help create a sound understanding of the issues and provide critical input in guiding Farm Bureau property rights policy.
+The group met on June 30, 2014, to review policy recommendations submitted by county Farm Bureaus and to review existing policy relating to property rights.

 For the latest information on property tax issue, contact